Phantom Lady: Stormy Knight

 A new Phantom Lady was introduced in Crisis Aftermath: The Battle for Blüdhaven (2006), as one of the metahumans guarding Blüdhaven.
 She appears in the limited series Uncle Sam and the Freedom Fighters.
 Her name is Stormy Knight and, like the original character, her father is a U.S. Senator, though no connection to the other Knight characters has been established.

-She seems to know Father Time and has hinted that they've met before with him in a different guise, referring to his look as "this year's look is Colonel Sanders, Time?"
+She seems to know Father Time and has hinted that they have met before with him in a different guise, referring to his look as "this year's look is Colonel Sanders, Time?"
 She acts like a spoiled movie star and treats her other teammates like the popular girl in high school would treat the geeks (especially the Human Bomb and Major Force), but shows some hint of respect for the new Doll Man, hinting that they worked together for some time.
 Her wristbands not only project light but can bend reality.

 She does not maintain a secret identity.
 In Brave New World, a radio program names her as Stormy Knight.
 Like other members of the Blüdhaven team, this incarnation of Phantom Lady is a cold-blooded killer, although there are indications in issue #1 of Uncle Sam and the Freedom Fighters, as she finds herself defending her actions, that she may be disturbed by what she is ordered to do.
 Also in issue #1, her father is depicted in a more sympathetic light as a man who might disband the Blüdhaven team if elected.
 He is murdered on orders of Father Time and replaced by a doppelganger.
 It was believed that Senator Knight wanted to run America as a dictatorship enforced by a metahuman army shown through visions created by Uncle Sam, but it appears that the real person who wants America this way is the individual running S.H.A.D.E.
 This figure, a cyborg named Gonzo the Mechanical Bastard, is impersonating Senator Knight.